5 Reasons to Start (or Keep) Travelling

 Meet people and make new friends:

 One of the greatest benefits of travel is meeting people from all over the globe and connecting with them through the unique experience of travel.
-Travel fosters friendship precisely because there’s no better bonding experience than attempting to conquer a foreign landscape whilst drinking in new, awe-inspiring sites, especially if you’re travelling solo and are just jumping at any opportunity to speak to strangers in order to fulfil your daily ‘human contact’ quota.
+Travel fosters friendship precisely because there’s no better bonding experience than attempting to conquer a foreign landscape whilst drinking in new, awe-inspiring sites, especially if you’re travelling solo (find out why you should) and are just jumping at any opportunity to speak to strangers in order to fulfil your daily ‘human contact’ quota.
 Global friends will expand your horizons, will almost certainly teach you something new about both yourself and the world, and will ultimately provide the invaluable comfort of a familiar face and possibly even a cosy home in an alien environment.
 It’s the sort of unique connection that everyone should experience, and it’s just one of the reasons why we’ll never stop travelling.

 Learn something new: